jokerhung/vietnamese_anpr_server/README.md

 - **Pretrained model** provided in ./model folder in this repo

-- unzip yolov5.zip folder to project folder
+- unzip yolov5.zip to project folder

 ## Run License Plate Recognition